Rocket Fuel

 While VIF was often not directly responsible, it nonetheless incentivised the market, got the ball rolling, put New Zealand on the map, and “paid the school fees” of many fund managers.

 School fees!
-Yikes!

-👼 Bless
+Bless

 Remarkably, even that is only half the story.
 The second chapter is the Seed Co-Investment Fund (SCIF), which is a separate government fund established in 2006, five years after VIF, to invest in ventures at the seed and startup stage of development (i.e. at the very beginning).
-This fund has also more recently been rebranded as Aspire NZ Seed Fund.
+This fund has also more recently been rebranded as Aspire NZ Seed Fund.13

 The goal was to create a pipeline of companies that could eventually be funded by the later-stage venture funds VIF was trying to bootstrap.

-So, there are two layers to assessing the impact of this:
+There are two layers to assessing the impact of this:

-The primary beneficiaries of SCIF from an ecosystem perspective have been so-called (and self-described) “angel networks”, which have proliferated all over the country with this support.
-There are now groups in Auckland, Tauranga, Taranaki, Palmerston North, Wellington, Nelson, Marlborough, Canterbury and “Mainland”.
-It’s interesting, looking at the websites for these groups, how many of them describe themselves as “one of the leading groups” in the country and how few provide actual numbers to back that claim up!
+The primary beneficiaries of SCIF from an ecosystem perspective have been so-called (and self-described) “angel networks”, which have proliferated all over the country with this support.15 There are now groups in Auckland, Tauranga, Taranaki, Palmerston North, Wellington, Nelson, Marlborough, Canterbury and “Mainland”.
+It’s interesting, looking at the websites for these groups, how many of them describe themselves as “one of the leading groups” in the country and how few provide actual numbers to back that claim up.

-Anybody who has watched Dragons Den knows how this works, right!
+Anybody who has watched Dragons Den knows how this works, right?

-So, consider our impact assessment questions:
+Again, let’s consider our impact assessment questions:

 Who are these groups designed to help and how?
 What constraint do they remove?
+How will we know if they are working?

 Taking the cream of the crop or getting the leftovers?